SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Method

 \section{Method}

-Our method is motivated by the link between cross-task performance and merge quality.
-To study this connection, we compared a baseline that pairs a task’s original classifier—over-specialized to its native encoder—with an encoder from another task.
-We then designed a two-stage protocol (Figure~\ref{fig:protocol}): first retraining the task-specific layer $f^L(\cdot; \theta_k^L)$ on features from a fixed merged encoder $f^{1:L-1}(\cdot; \Theta_{\text{MTL}}^{\text{enc}})$ using labeled data $\mathcal{X}^{tr}_k$, and then evaluating the updated layer on an encoder from a different task $m \neq k$.
+Our method uses the link between cross-task performance and merge quality as a structural motivation.
+To study this connection, we compare a baseline that pairs a task's original classifier—over-specialized to its native encoder—with an encoder from another task.
+For each coefficient value, we construct a fixed merged encoder using Task Arithmetic~\citep{TaskArithmetic_2023_ICLR} in the 8-task ViT-B/32 setting under different merging coefficients.
+We then design a two-stage protocol (Figure~\ref{fig:protocol}): first retraining the task-specific layer $f^L(\cdot; \theta_k^L)$ on features from a fixed merged encoder $f^{1:L-1}(\cdot; \Theta_{\text{MTL}}^{\text{enc}})$ using labeled data $\mathcal{X}^{tr}_k$, and then evaluating the updated layer on an encoder from a different task $m \neq k$.
 This procedure provides a direct measure of functional alignment~\citep{Franken_NeurIPS2021} across tasks.

-As shown in Figure~\ref{fig:crosstask_results}, the protocol consistently improved cross-task performance over the baseline (detailed results are in Appendix~\ref{appendix:pilot_cross}).
-The benefit was observed in most cases, although SVHN showed limited or even negative gains, likely due to overlap with MNIST.
-We also found that the effect is not restricted to the final classifier: adapting a single intermediate block yielded similar improvements (Figure~\ref{fig:blocks}).
-Finally, the degree of improvement depended on the merging coefficients, highlighting the importance of a well-formed merged encoder for enabling stronger alignment.
+As shown in Figure~\ref{fig:crosstask_results}, the protocol consistently improves cross-task performance over the baseline (detailed results are in Appendix~\ref{appendix:pilot_cross}).
+While the benefit is observed in most cases, SVHN displays limited or negative gains, likely due to its overlap with MNIST.
+We also find that the effect is not restricted to the final classifier: adapting a single intermediate block yielded similar improvements (Figure~\ref{fig:blocks}).
+Finally, the improvement relies on the merging coefficients, highlighting the importance of a well-formed merged encoder for stronger alignment.
+Together with Figure~\ref{fig:cross_merge_correlation} and Section~\ref{sec:theory}, these results suggest that single-layer adaptation can improve cross-task compatibility in a controlled frozen-encoder setting and thereby benefit merging.
+This connection is used to motivate the design of our method, rather than as an explicit optimization objective.

-These observations indicate that adapting just one layer can substantially improve cross-task compatibility, which is a reliable predictor of merge success.
 However, this protocol relies on ground-truth labels that are unavailable during model merging.
 The remaining challenge is therefore to achieve the same effect in an unsupervised setting, which is the focus of our proposed method, \ours.